barryclark/jekyll-now/pages/study/zen/intro-to-koans.md

 > Logically, all these pointers have no sense, they are beyond rational treatment.
 We can say that the pointers have no earthly use as they do not give us any clue from which we can start our inference. [...]
 A slap on the face, a shaking one by the shoulder, or an utterance will most assuredly the work of pointing when the Zen consciousness has attained a certain stage of maturity. - ([Suzuki, 1962](#suzuki1962)), ch IV.3

 > Seeing into a koan requires the embodiment of a certain state of consciousness rather than an abstraction of intellectual understanding.
 It is this direct "seeing into" that the teacher looks for and tests to determine the clarity of the student's understanding.
-And it is this direct understanding that is a the heart of realization - not the intellectualization of an idea. - ([Loori, 1990](#loori2005))
+And it is this direct understanding that is at the heart of realization - not the intellectualization of an idea. - ([Loori, 1990](#loori2005))

 > "In answering this, one ought not to cogitate on the meaning of the phrase, nor try to get away from it; do not reason about it, nor altogether abandon reasoning; respond just as you are asked and without deliberation, just as a bell rings when it is struck, just as a man answers when he is called by name.
 If there were no seeking, no pondering, no contriving as to how to get at the meaning of the phrase, whatever it may be, there would be no answering - hence no awakening." - ([Suzuki, 1962](#suzuki1962)), ch III.5